Causal Discovery via Quantile Partial Effect: Discussion on FICO

-Recall that \cref{cor:fi_ineq_cor} qualitatively requires the squared coefficient of variation (CV) of the QPE to be as small as possible.
-However, this is not intuitive as the moments of QPE do not have a simple interpretation.
-This section will derive a simplified explanation under the heteroscedastic Gaussian assumption.
+\cref{cor:fi_ineq_cor} qualitatively requires the squared coefficient of variation (CV) of the QPE to be as small as possible.
+Next, we show how to derive the simplified explanation presented in the main text under the linear heteroscedastic Gaussian assumption, and how to extend this to the nonlinear case to obtain a qualitative explanation.
 Without loss of generality, for simplicity, we only consider the bivariate case below.
 The multivariate case only requires replacing the univariate functions or their derivatives in this section with multivariate functions or their partial derivatives.

 \begin{assumption} The conditional distribution $p_{Y\mid X}$ is Gaussian for any $x$, i.e., $Y\!\mid\!X=x\sim\mathcal{N}(\mu(x),(\sigma(x))^2)$. \end{assumption}

 Using the expression for the Gaussian distribution and \cref{prop:qpe-from-cdf}, it is straightforward to derive the QPE $\psi_{Y|X}=-\mu'-(y-\mu)(\sigma'/\sigma)$.
 For any $x$, $Z=(Y-\mu)/\sigma\sim\mathcal{N}(0,1)$, so $\psi_{Y|X}=-\mu'-Z\sigma'$.
 Thus, it can be derived that